easyquery/OtherSamples/eqs/js/README.md

 For example, add "Customer Company Name" and "Order Freight" columns in the "Columns" panel and a simple condition like "Customer Country is equal to USA" to the "Conditions" panel.

-> If you encounter any problem on any of the steps described above please don't hesitate and [contact us](https://korzh.com/support).
+> If you encounter any problem with any of the steps described above please don't hesitate and [contact us](https://korzh.com/support).

 ## Step 2.
-Create data model for your own database.
+Create a data model for your own database.

-Now, when our sample web-page is setup and running well, you can move to the next step: getting the same behavior in your own web-application and for your own database.
+Now, when our sample web-page is set up and running well, you can move to the next step: getting the same behavior in your own web-application and for your own database.

 As you possibly know (if not - please read [this article](https://korzh.com/easyquery/docs/fundamentals/how-it-works) first) EasyQuery components and widgets do not work with your database directly.